How Military Time is Measured

 The fundamental means of measuring time is the rotation of the earth.
 The original standard by which all clocks are regulated is furnished from observation of the stars and their relationship to the earth.

 The primary unit of time is the "mean solar day."
 A mean solar day is the average of the "true solar day," which varies slightly in length.
 There are four times a year the mean and true solar days are equal, by contrast there are also days which time could vary as much as 16 or more minutes.
 The difference between the mean solar time and true solar time is called the "equation of time."

-Whether telling the time via the direct observation of the stars or some other means, precision is important to the military.
-For the time precision required in navigating and the syncing of mission resources of today's armed forces, greater accuracy was needed.
-Enter, the atomic clock.
+Whether telling the time via the direct observation of the stars or some other means, precision is paramount to the military.
+For the precision required in navigation and the syncing of mission resources of today's armed forces, everyone must be on the same page.

 Every meridian has its own mean solar time.
 In order to avoid continual changing of time as one travels east or west standard time zones are introduced.
 Each time zone is 15 degrees of longitude in width.
 The difference between adjoining zones is one hour.